 What does it feel like?

-Patients feel a warm sensation while they are receiving laser therapy.
+Depending on the power of the lasers patients may feel a warm sensation while they are receiving laser therapy.

 Will the patient’s range of motion increase?

-Yes.
+YES.
 Often, from the first treatment the range of motion will increase.

 How long will the relief last?